esraahashem8/memorygame/README.md

 I used a source code jQuery to connect with HTML elements in the browser via the DOM and Timer instance API.
 # AnimateCss :
 I used an animate function to give my cards animation actions when the user click on them.

+# To load the game :
+You can clone or download the zip file and then open index.html